txlim96/Servo-Arduino-Config/README.md

 Steps:
   1. Open up the GUI
   2. Make sure the arduino is connected to the PC
+    a) Press 'Refresh' button will refresh COM ports
   3. Set servo pins
   4. Press 'Confirm pins' button to lock the servo pins
   5. Press 'Connect' button to connect to Arduino